 Tenants are requested to contact the Management Office as far in advance of the move date as possible, but no less than two (2) weeks prior to any move in to or out of the Building, to coordinate the move and reserve the freight elevator.
-All move-ins/outs must take place after 6:00 p.m., Monday through Friday, or on weekends and are scheduled on a first come, first served basis.
-Additional charges for loading dock personnel, elevator operators, and security guards to accomplish the move may be charged to you at prevailing rates.
+All move-ins/outs must take place after 5:30 pm, Monday through Friday, or on weekends and are scheduled on a first come, first served basis.
+Additional Charges for loading dock personnel, elevator operators, and security guards to accomplish the move will be charged to you at prevailing rates.